tosgami/guides/style/elixir/README.md

 [Sample](sample.ex)

-* Avoid macros.
-* Don't separate multiple declarations of the same function with a newline.
+* Don't separate multiple declarations of functions of the same name with newlines.
 * Indent pipes by two spaces when using the match operator (`=`).
 * Don't indent pipes when not using the match operator (`=`).
 * Prefer pattern matching and guards in function definitions over conditionals